-Options (\21)
+Options (21)

-- Courses in the IPT should be taken prior to Education Core II.
-Education Core II should be taken prior to the APT. - Students enrolled in a Professional Term cannot exceed ★15 maximum course - Students in this program select one of the following minors: Second Languages Cree, Native Studies, Intercultural Education, or Social Studies. - Students with Cree as a minor must complete NS 152, 252, and 352 before Year 4.
+- (3) Courses in the IPT should be taken prior to Education Core II.
+Education Core II should be taken prior to the APT.
+(4) Students enrolled in a Professional Term cannot exceed ★15 maximum course - (4) Students enrolled in a Professional Term cannot exceed ★15 maximum course load. - (5) Students in this program select one of the following minors: Second Languages/ Cree, Native Studies, Intercultural Education, or Social Studies. - (6) Students with Cree as a minor must complete NS 152, 252, and 352 before Year 4.